zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

 ## Preparation

-- Two-step qPCR starts with RNA that has been DNase-treated and quantified with NanoDrop.
+- Two-step qPCR starts with RNA that has been DNase-treated and quantified with Qubit.
 Follow the the RNA extraction protocol for [*C. elegans*](../../Caenorhabditis_elegans/RNA_Extraction/RNA_Extraction.md) or [parasites](../../Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md).

 - Use the Invitrogen SuperScript III kit to perform first-strand cDNA synthesis.